Blog

 Especially if your little one isn’t mobile yet.

-When choosing an activity gym look for one that is simple, again the fewer lights and sounds the better.
+When choosing an activity gym look for one that is quite simple, again the fewer lights and sounds the better.

 Some gyms come with a small pillow which can be used to encourage tummy time!